Overview of the phase space formulation of quantum mechanics with application to quantum technologies

 The idea behind Feynman's formulation was to write down probability distributions

 which are the joint probabilities, $p_{\pm\pm}$, of finding the qubit having the spin aligned with the $\pm z$ and $\pm x$ axes respectively.
-The choices of operator and expectation values in \Eq{FeynmanProbabilities} were presented by Feynman without any derivation or motivation; although, as we will see later Wootters uses the same basis, this choice is not unique, in fact there is no unique choice of a probability distribution of this form, see \Refs{Scully1983, Cohen1986,Scully1994} for examples of generalizations of these results.~\footnote{Note that there is a difference in the normalization, here we have a normalization of 1/2 rather than 1/4 in \Refe{Feynman1987-FEYNP}, this is due to the normalization convention we have chosen throughout, relating this formulation to the Stratonovich kernel more directly.}
+The choices of operator and expectation values in \Eq{FeynmanProbabilities} were presented by Feynman without any derivation or motivation; although, as we will see later Wootters uses the same basis, this choice is not unique, in fact there is no unique choice of a probability distribution of this form, see \Refs{Scully1983, Cohen1986,Scully1994} for examples of generalizations of these results.

 Following the results of Wootters, we can take the expressions in \Eq{FeynmanProbabilities} and turn them into a phase-point operator.
 We first introduce two degrees of freedom to span the discrete phase space, these are $ z,x \in \{0,1\} $ which cover all four phase points.
 The phase-point operator is then defined